How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 Phase 5: Tracking Technologies and Delivery Options

-For shipments > €20,000, invest in stand-alone GPS beacons:
+For shipments worth more than €20,000, invest in standalone GPS trackers:

-• Temperature/Chock: Monitoring transport conditions
+• Temperature/Shock: Monitoring of transport conditions

-• Instant Alerts: Road deviation, unauthorized opening
+• Instant Alerts: Route deviation, unauthorized opening

 • Confidential Code: Shared only with the recipient